-The technical information regarding the Project set out in this AIF is taken directly from the Technical Report prepared by the Technical Report Authors, each of whom is a "qualified person" and each of whom, other than Timothy Arnold, Robert McKnight and Greg French, is "independent", as such terms are defined in NI 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
+The technical information regarding the Project set out in this AIF is taken directly from the 2017 Technical Report prepared by the 2017 Technical Report Authors, each of whom is a "qualified person" and each of whom, other than Timothy Arnold, Robert McKnight and Greg French, is "independent", as such terms are defined in NI 43-101.
+Mr. Arnold resigned from the Company in 2016.

-The technical information set out in this AIF does not purport to be a complete summary of all information regarding the Project and is subject to all the assumptions, qualifications and procedures set out in the Technical Report and is qualified in its entirety with reference to the full text of the Technical Report.
-Readers should read this AIF in conjunction with the Technical Report.
+The technical information set out in this AIF does not purport to be a complete summary of all information regarding the Project and is subject to all the assumptions, qualifications and procedures set out in the 2017 Technical Report and is qualified in its entirety with reference to the full text of the 2017 Technical Report.
+Readers should read this AIF in conjunction with the 2017 Technical Report.